-It’s almost time to light up your houses, and add new sparkle to your closets!
+It’s almost time to light up your houses and add new sparkle to your closets!
 The festival of Diwali is here- days full of vibrancy and scintillation– a fest that breaks through all boundaries of religions and cultures.
-The 5 glorious days of Diwali – Dhan Teras, Choti Diwali (Kali Chaudas), Diwali evening, Bestu Baras (New Year), and Bhai Dooj are legendary in terms of celebrations – in India and among Indians all over the world.
-This is one festival that’s celebrated in some or the other way in every part of the country.
+The five glorious days of Diwali – Dhan Teras, Choti Diwali (Kali Chaudas), the social Diwali evening, Bestu Baras (New Year), and the pious Bhai Dooj are legendary celebrations – in India and among Indians all over the world.

-The problem is amidst all the running around, preparing for Diwali days and shopping, we rarely get time for ‘dressing up’ and prepping up.
+Amidst all the running around for the array of rituals that claim a lot of the week, we rarely get time for nicely ‘dressing up’ and prepping up.
 Anxious already?
 Don’t worry!
-Saree.com brings you some awesome style tips that will help you look gorgeous on all 5 days of the much-awaited Diwali week –
+Saree.com brings you some useful outfit ideas and style tips to keep you gorgeous throughout the sparkling five days of merriment –

 Day 1 – Dhan Teras